Cuauhtlatoatzin/indigenous-peoples-history/structural_similarities.md

 ### Possible Linguistic Connections
 The stem for many of the words for house/hut/camp shows some very interesting similarities, even across multiple linguistic branches.
 These seem to fall into more of geographic groupings.
 I'm not sure if this is a very old word, or more of a Wanderwort.
 Likely, the words spread over a long time through diffusion.
 These are cognates for house, hut, dwelling, etc. Roots/stems marked with '*':

+Please note, these says nothing about the relatedness of the languages, just my percieved closeness of the words.

 Hut/House (\*qu/*qa):
 * Somali: aqal
 * Afghan/Pashto: kherga